jupyter/docker-stacks/examples/docker-compose/README.md

 ## Quickstart

-Build and run a `jupyter/minimal-notebook` container on a VirtualBox VM on local desktop.
+Build and run a `jupyter/minimal-notebook` image on a VirtualBox VM on local desktop.

 ```bash
 # create a Docker Machine-controlled VirtualBox VM